Ramcod/Milestone1_Tom_Waits_Fansite/README.md

 - There have been issues with getting the HTML files to load the CSS and I have checked the file path names on numerous attempts.
 All files have been validated through the W3C Validation Service.

 - There are issues with the responsive of the design which still requires further work as of 25/10/2021.
+As of 4th November all files are now responsive owing to utilising the repsonsive Bootstrap classes.

 ## Deployment